sirikondakavya123-commits/ETL_NASA_Project/README.md

 ├── requirements.txt
 └── .env

 ETL Pipeline Details
-1. Extract Phase
+Extract Phase

 Script: extracted_nasa.py
-Reference:

 This script sends a request to the NASA APOD API, retrieves JSON metadata, and downloads the APOD image.
 The JSON file is stored in the data/raw/ directory, and the image is stored in data/images/.

-2. Transform Phase
+Transform Phase

 Script: transformed_nasa.py
-Reference:

 This script reads the latest APOD JSON file, extracts relevant fields, and converts them into a structured CSV file.
 The final CSV output is stored in the data/staged/ directory.

-3. Load Phase
+Load Phase

 Script: load_nasa.py
-Reference:

 This script reads the transformed CSV and uploads the data to a Supabase table.
-It performs data cleaning before insertion and inserts the records in batches.
+It performs data cleaning before insertion and uploads the records in batches.

 Setup Instructions
-Step 1: Install Required Libraries

-pip install -r requirements.txt
+Step 1: Install Required Libraries pip install -r requirements.txt

 Step 2: Configure Environment Variables